AOM Midwifery Awards

 The AOM Midwifery Awards recognize individuals and organizations that promote excellence in midwifery practice and research; have made significant contributions to the midwifery profession, as well as quality perinatal and newborn care; and support the integration of midwifery into Ontario's health-care system.

-For information about each individual award, including nomination criteria, or to submit a nomination online, please click on the award names below.
+For information about each individual award, including nomination criteria, please click on the award names below.

 If you have questions about the AOM Midwifery Awards please contact Diana MacNab.

 Midwifery and Toronto Community Health (MATCH) Program.